Tornado outbreak in Nebraska: Severe storms affect southern areas of state: May 22, 2004

 EXPEDITION VIDEO 1: Tornado sirens sound in Franklin, NE: Storm Highway Video Clip

-We (Pete McConnell, Fabian Guerra, Damon Shaw and I) left Norfolk early after a great cover the day before.
+We (Pete McConnell, Fabian Guerra, Damon Shaw and I) left Norfolk early after a great experience the day before.
 We headed south to Hastings, where we did a library data stop.
 Storms had already fired to the west, and the plan was to let tail-end Charlie come northeast to us where we felt the atmosphere was better primed.
 We parked south of Minden to wait, but when our cell went bonkers on radar and tornado warnings started appearing, we decided not to wait and to head down to Alma to meet it.
 After hearing reports from this day, we must have missed the Alma area tornado by minutes.
 We stopped once north of Alma for some shots of the awesome mammatus stretching horizon to horizon:

 Once we reached Alma, new convection was firing ahead and southeast of the dominant supercell, producing large raindrops and frequent CG lightning.
 Anxious that the new convection would either evolve into a new storm or otherwise contaminate the inflow of the cell west of Alma, we drifted east about 3 miles and stopped to watch a huge rain-free base now visible to our west: